w3c/longtasks/loaf-explainer.md

     startTime: frameStartTime,

     // https://html.spec.whatwg.org/#event-loop-processing-model (17)
-    // This is a well-specified and interoperable time, but doesn't include presentation time renderEndTime,
+    // This is a well-specified and interoperable time, but doesn't include presentation time.
+    // It's the time after all the animations and observers are done, style and layout are done,
+    // and all that's left is painting & compositing. renderEndTime,

     duration: renderEnd - frameStartTime,